friend1ws/nanomonsv/README.md

 The results of nanomonsv for the above data are available [here](https://github.com/friend1ws/nanomonsv/tree/master/misc/example).
 When you perform nanomonsv to the above data and have experienced errors, please report to us.
 Also, please kindly cite the [bioRxiv paper](https://www.biorxiv.org/content/10.1101/2020.07.22.214262v1) when you use these data.

+See tutorial [wiki page](https://github.com/friend1ws/nanomonsv/wiki/Tutorial) for an example workflow on analyzing COLO829 sample.

 ## Commands